skbennett/RONR/README.md

 The history of all active and finished motions is stored at the bottom of the page.
 It allows users to see all motions and who voted for or against them as well as all discussion for the motion.

 # Database
 For our database we used supabase because the data for this website is naturally very structured, so SQL was a good choice for this.
 This also covered our need for user authentication with the same backend.
+We do not store user credentials in our database.

 ## Meetings Table
 ![meetings](/readme_images/database/db_meetings.PNG)